spencertipping/ni/oo-refactor.md

 ...so if we have a stream, EOF would be a commit whose reference disposition was transient.
-Intermediate commits to the stream would have reference dispositions that indicated "ping if no update within X time."
-ACKs carry stream state; then the sender can reference future packets wrt confirmed
+Intermediate commits to the stream would have reference dispositions that indicated "ACK if no update within X time."
+ACKs carry stream state; then the sender can reference future packets wrt confirmed receipt:
-receipt: "it's commit X plus three" -- so the recipient can bit-vector SACK against a partial stream.
+"it's commit X plus three" -- so the recipient can bit-vector SACK against a partial stream.

 Commits also make it easy to use things like files as transport-layer devices.
 We could tell a remote, "read a bunch of commits from this thing; here's the anchor point, ignore other stuff" and the DAG connector would selectively cons or ignore.
 That would just be wire-format to/from a file or other arbitrary stream.

+Security: commit IDs are hash(content + deps + instance key); instances reject commits with invalid IDs.
+"Instance key" is polymorphic etc etc.